-Kari Roth is the education coordinator for the Richmond SPCA.
+Abby Waller is the manager of retail and procurement at the Richmond SPCA.
 To read the biographies of our regular bloggers, please click here.
-Before posting a comment, please review our comment guidelines.
-Please note that our comment policy requires a first and last name to be used as your screen name.
+Before submitting a comment, please review our commenting guidelines.